NAUMathStat/seminars/famusCurrent.md

 **Speaker:** Andrew Lebovitz (NAU)

 **Abstract:** Sometimes mathematics finds applications in chess, and the knight is a particularly striking example.
 "The Knight's Tour" is a thinly disguised mathematical problem that attracted the attention of Euler, and led to  questions that are still unsolved.
 We'll also see that the graph-theoretic properties of other knight puzzles have practical implications for chess players.
-But don't worry, no knowledge of chess will be assumed in this talk.
+But don't worry, no knowledge of chess will be assumed in this talk. [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS16-03-04.pdf)]

 ### The Mathematics and Art of Voting ###